AndriiKachur/Mymonopoly/README.md

 1) Create database and apply dump 'infrastructure/database.sql' to it

-2) Copy 'infrastructure/default.properties' to file 'infrastructure/%USERNAME%.properties' and change necessary properties
+2) Copy 'infrastructure/default.properties' to file 'infrastructure/%USERNAME%.properties' and change necessary
+properties.
+E.g. 'Win+R' -> type 'cmd' -> Enter -> type 'echo %USERNAME%' -> Enter.

-3) Use maven to run full cycle of project assembly 'mvn clean install'
+3) Use maven to run full cycle of project assembly 'mvn clean install'.

-4) Use your application server to run application from 'target' directory
+4) Use your application server to run application from 'target' directory.

-5) Test users are test1@test.com/admin and test2@test.com/admin
+5) Test users are 'test1@test.com/admin' and 'test2@test.com/admin'.